Overview

 Role

-End-to-end design from user research to high-fidelity prototype
+End-to-end designer from user research to high-fidelity prototype

 Problem